 The truth is there are many competing forces on water -- rural, suburban and urban -- and we cannot let monsters or bullies continue to divide us.
 Small "d" democracy -- the ability to build consensus -- is the underlying issue in all our work at LIV.
-It is especially true on our most valuable resource in Texas -- drinking water.
+It is especially true on our most valuable resource in Texas -- water.

 - Costs of Growth section and watch the video of Austin developer-whistle-blower, Brian Rodgers.
 Rodgers coined the phrase "make growth pay for itself".